bluxmit/alnoda-docs/mkdocs/docs/user-guide/extend-workspace/examples/python/cooka.md

 [Cooka](https://github.com/DataCanvasIO/Cooka) is a python package.
 It can be installed with either __pip__ or [__pipx__](https://github.com/pypa/pipx).

-There is an advantage of using [__pipx__](https://github.com/pypa/pipx) - with pipx we install and run Python applications in an isolated environments.
-This will prevent package conflicts with any other Python application that we might install in future.

 To install Cooka, execute the next command. __NOTE: this will take several minutes__
 <div class="termy">
 ```bash